“Captivating Images of Mysterious Spiral in the North Pole and Adapting to Climate Change in Canada’s Arctic”

 The photographer says: “I was completely surprised and baffled when I first saw a distant bright light coming towards me from the northern horizon..At first, I thought it was a jet plane flying through the clouds, but later it took the spiral shape and swelled in size very quickly,” according to the channel’s website.
 CBS 42.

-Tom Salatt recounts: “I was shooting frantically with two sets of cameras and I was sure that what I was seeing was a one of a kind event, and within about seven minutes, it had appeared and disappeared…it was magical!
+Tom Salatt recounts: “I was shooting frantically with two sets of cameras and I was sure that what I was seeing was a one of a kind event, and within regarding seven minutes, it had appeared and disappeared…it was magical!
 For the past two nights I have been shooting twilights.”
 The polar over this area (Donnelly Dome) and I was hoping to get something special.
 And I got my wish.”

 The professional photographer says that once he got home, he started doing some research, and that’s when he realized that what he saw in the sky wasn’t a natural occurrence.
-Just three hours earlier, in California, the SpaceX Transporter-7 mission had launched a Falcon 9 rocket and three hours later it could be seen over Alaska.
+Just three hours earlier, in California, the SpaceX Transporter-7 mission had launched a Falcon 9 rocket and three hours later it might be seen over Alaska.

-Interpretations differed about the matter, some of them said that it is a phenomenon associated with the aurora borealis, and some of them said that some particles suspended in the atmosphere have formed these swirl Some even said it might be a precursor to an alien invasion!
+Interpretations differed regarding the matter, some of them said that it is a phenomenon associated with the aurora borealis, and some of them said that some particles suspended in the atmosphere have formed these swirl Some even said it might be a precursor to an alien invasion!

 But the scientists had a very convincing explanation!